stuycs-softdev/submissions/6/05-ajax/Kim-Shu/README.md

 The project utilizes the NY Times API to function as an "article search", taking in search queries and displaying one article at a time to the user, on a 5 second timer.
+If there's no search, it automatically displays articles about Donald Trump

-The user can also use the left / right buttons to navigate.
+The user can also use the reverse the displaying order

 ---